cgoulart35/GBot/README.md

          * `Turn on/off all functionality for a GBot feature in this server. (admin only)`
       *  Syntax:
          * `.toggle <featureType>`
-         * `featureType options are: gcoin, gtrade, halo, music`
+         * `featureType options are: gcoin, gtrade, halo, hype, music`
       *  Example:
          * `.toggle halo`
       </details>